 Update on growing cherries organically

-I wanted to do a follow-up to my July 13 post (“Keeping the birds out of the cherries“) so you’d know how things are going.
+I wanted to do a follow-up to my July 13 post (“Keeping the birds out of the cherries“).
+That way, you’ll know how things are going.

-You’ll recall I recently purchased some 2”-wide holographic bird scare ribbon in an attempt to keep birds away from the ripening cherries.
+You’ll recall I recently purchased some 2″-wide holographic bird scare ribbon.
+They’re my attempt to keep birds away from the ripening cherries.
 Well, it has worked great!

-While it hasn’t completely kept the robins out of the trees, we haven’t seen any starlings or magpies in there, which is a first.
+It hasn’t completely kept the robins out of the trees.
+We haven’t seen any starlings or magpies in there, which is a first.
 And it’s made a huge difference because we have only lost a small percentage of our crop to the robins.

-One interesting thing we’ve observed is that our ‘Rainier’ cherries are much less appealing to birds, which we think is due to they don’t turn red like most types of cherries.
+One interesting thing we’ve observed is that our ‘Rainier’ cherries are much less appealing to birds.
+We think that’s because they don’t turn red like most types of cherries.
 So that’s been a real plus.
-They also seem to be much less bothered by cherry fruit flies than other varieties, again because of the fruit color, so there’s hardly any worms in them.
-If you’ve been debating which type of sweet cherry to plant, I’d consider these to be huge selling points for the ‘Rainier’.
+They also seem to be much less bothered by cherry fruit flies than other varieties.
+So there’s hardly any worms in them.
+Have you been debating which type of sweet cherry to plant?
+I’d consider these to be huge selling points for the ‘Rainier’.

 My husband Bill has been using an organic spray that contains the active ingredient spinosad to deal with cherry fruit flies.
 That has worked quite well for him although he thinks he waited a bit too long to begin the spray routine.